options-vault/options-vault/README.md

 ### Two User Types

-- **User 1 (Saver/Investor)**: Deposits STX into the vaul to generate income via the covered call strategy
+- **User 1 (Yield Investor)**: Deposits STX into the vaul to generate income via the covered call strategy
 - **User 2 (Speculator)**: Buys call option on STX to profit from price appreciation

 ### Simplified User Flow